 Monopolies and Oligopolies aren’t good stewards of consumer interest

 For the most part, ISPs are Oligopolies.
-There is very little competitive choice even within major markets, and substantially fewer choices in rural markets.
-Even in major markets, durable infrastructure ISPs have territorially segmented themselves apart from one another further limiting effective choice and competition.
+There is very little competitive choice even within major markets, and substantially fewer options in rural markets.
+Even in major markets, durable infrastructure ISPs have territorially segmented themselves apart from one another, further limiting practical choice and competition.
 These are all bad things for consumers.
-Beyond just the issue of monopolistic concern though, we also have to contend with the troubling fact that the major ISPs are also complex multifaceted national and international conglomerate companies which also derive revenue from ownership holdings in lucrative content production and content distribution lines of business, in addition, the core service of providing internet connection infrastructure to the content and services you choose to use.
+Beyond just the issue of monopolistic concern though, we also have to contend with the troubling fact that the major ISPs are also complex multifaceted national and international conglomerate companies.
+Many of them also derive revenue from ownership holdings in lucrative content production and content distribution lines of business in addition to the core service of providing internet connection infrastructure to the content and services you choose to use.
 You can and should be able to easily see where the adverse incentives arise against treating data equally, and why these conflicts of interest and historical instances of net neutrality violations have occurred, as well as how damaging this is to consumer choice and consumer interests.

 Still a little unclear on this?
 How about an analogy?

-In principle, you pay for a bandwidth pipe to connect you to the internet, and within reason and bandwidth limitation you should be able to do whatever the hell you want… lets continue this with a plumbing analogy.
+In principle, you pay for a bandwidth pipe to connect you to the internet.
+Within reason and bandwidth limitation, you should be able to do whatever the hell you want with it… Let’s continue this with a plumbing analogy.
 Imagine the internet was your water connection.
 You could probably agree that it should be between you and the service utility to decide what size of pipe and flow volume of water you want to have to come into your premises.
-Maybe you only need enough water to shower and do laundry and cook for one person on a daily basis, maybe you have a family of 6, or maybe you are running a laundromat and you need a much bigger pipe with significantly larger flow rates to accommodate your business’s usage demands.
-In each of these cases, you, as the consumer get to go to the water provider of your choice and regional availability and select between the various service offerings they sell to choose the one that suits you most.
-Where it becomes problematic is when the utility then tells you “yes you are paying for this pipe and this flow rate, but because we also own Greatflow Valve Co. we have a preferred interest in seeing our customers use their products too.
-Since you have Awesomeflow Co. valves on your sink fixtures, we are going to install governors on every Mohen valve you are using to restrict the flow to a few drops per minute to all non-Greatflow Valves… unless you would like to upgrade to our premium water service, which includes full flow service to non-Sloan valves.”
-In an ideal world for this fictional utility, they would get to profit from you buying the service, and from you buying merchandise from their subsidiary valve company and using their goods and services ecosystem.
-In reality, though, we all know that that’s not how reality and free market should work.
-You as the consumer should be allowed to choose how much you need and through which appliances and infrastructure you use the services for.
-Their two lines of business don’t intersect and shouldn’t be artificially conflated by the utility in order to artificially inflate profitability and competitively hurt their competitors, Awesomeflow Co., the consumer, and their customer’s freedom to choose.
+Maybe you only need enough water to shower and do laundry and cook for one person on a daily basis.
+Maybe you have a family of 6 and you need more water.
+Maybe you are running a laundromat business, and you need a much bigger pipe with significantly larger flow rates to accommodate your business’s usage demands.
+In each of these cases, you, as the consumer, get to go to the water provider of your choice and regional availability and select between the various service offerings they sell to choose the one that suits you most.
+Where it becomes problematic is when the utility you’ve chosen then tells you, “Yes, you are paying for this pipe and this flow rate with us, but because we also own Greatflow Valve Co. we have a preferred interest in seeing our customers use their products too.
+Since you have Awesomeflow Co. valves on your sink fixtures, we are going to install governors on every Awesomeflow valve you have.
+The governors will restrict the flow to a few drops per minute to all non-Greatflow Valves… unless you would like to upgrade to our premium water service, which includes full flow service to non-Sloan valves.”
+In an ideal world for this fictional utility, they would get to profit from you buying the service, and from you buying their merchandise from their subsidiary valve company and using their entire goods and services ecosystem.
+In reality, though, we all know that that’s not how the free market should work.
+You, as the consumer should be allowed to choose how much you need and through which appliances and infrastructure you use the services for.
+Their two lines of business don’t intersect.
+They shouldn’t be conflated by the utility to artificially inflate profitability and competitively hurt their competitors, Awesomeflow Co., the consumer, and their customer’s freedom to choose.

 The Legislative Issues